wandevs/wan-trade-web/user-guide.md

 Tom sees Lucy's post and wants to sell his ETH her, so after the two communicate and agree on the details, they decide to move forward with the transactions.

 If Tom and Lucy were to proceed using a trusted third party mediator such as a law firm it would be costly and complex.
-After research different methods for completing OTC transactions without a trusted third party mediator, the pair decide that P2PE is the best solution.
+After research different methods for completing OTC transactions without a trusted third party mediator, the pair decide that WanSwap is the best solution.
 The pair move forward with the transaction as follows:

 # 3. Operation Process